We Do More than Defend You, We Care About You!

 2. The implied consent case, administered by the Department of Public Safety, involves your driving privileges and sanctions to your driving record.

-Because of Minnesota’s implied consent law, you can fight and win your criminal DWI case and still end up with a DWI on your record for the rest of your life.
-For example, an attorney may get your DWI charge reduced to careless driving in criminal court.
+Because of Minnesota’s implied consent laws, you can fight and win your criminal DWI case and still end up with a DWI on your record for the rest of your life.
+For example, because of implied consent laws, an attorney may get your DWI charge reduced to careless driving in criminal court.
 However, a DWI will still appear on your driving record because you were originally arrested for DWI.
 Ryan Pacyga Criminal Defense attorneys protect your interests in all facets of your DWI case.

 At Ryan Pacyga Criminal Defense, we take a comprehensive approach to DWI defense.